PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/monitoring.md

       git clone https://github.com/PowerLoom/snapshotter-lite powerloom-testnet
       ```

-      This command creates a new `powerloom` directory containing the node's files.
+      This command creates a new `powerloom-testnet` directory containing the node's files.

    b. **Initialize the Node:**
       Change into the newly created directory:

       ```bash
-      cd powerloom
+      cd powerloom-testnet
       ```

       Then, initiate the setup process by executing the initialization script: